Study: Personalized vaccines may help pancreatic cancer treatment

 posted 8/2923

-The following are treatment studies enrolling people diagnosed with pancreatic cancer:
+The following treatment studies are enrolling people diagnosed with pancreatic cancer.

 - NCT04150042: SHARON: A Clinical Trial for Cancer With an Inherited or Mutation Using Chemotherapy and Patients’ Own Stem Cells.
-This study looks at whether melphalan, BCNU, vitamin B12b, and vitamin C, followed by autologous (self) bone marrow stem cell infusion is safe and effective for treating patients with advanced pancreatic cancer or 4, breast cancer for people with a , or .
+This study looks at whether melphalan, BCNU, vitamin B12b and vitamin C followed by autologous (self) bone marrow stem cell infusion is safe and effective for treating patients with advanced pancreatic cancer or 4, breast cancer for people with a , or .

 - NCT04550494: Treating Solid Tumors with an Inherited or Acquired Gene Mutation Using the Talazoparib.
-This study is looking whether the drug is safe and effective for treating people with advanced breast, gastric, ovarian, pancreatic, or other cancers with an or an acquired mutation in certain repair genes, such as , , , , and others.
+This study looks at the safety and effectivenss of the drug for treating people with advanced breast, gastric, ovarian, pancreatic or other cancers with an or an acquired mutation in certain repair genes, such as , , , , and others.

-The following are vaccine studies enrolling people with pancreatic cancer:
+The following vaccine studies are enrolling people with pancreatic cancer.

 Other clinical trials for people with pancreatic cancer can be found here.